Output way of thinking: “I went grocery shopping and ensured my whole family will have enough food for the next week.”

 What’s the bottom line?

 If you want excellent returns in a short time, Resume Review Service will suit your needs; but if you have time to practice (which, by all means, you should!) a Do-It-Yourself product like our Resume Toolkit.
-And if you’re unsure or want the best of both worlds, there’s our Consulting Resume Premium Package – which includes both reviews and toolkit – for just $99 – which means there’s a $10 discount on your purchase!
+And if you’re unsure or want professional advice, join our Discord and have your resume feedbacked by fellow ambitious MBB applicants and experienced ex-MBB consultants!

 Learn how to win the heart of consulting resume screeners in 10 seconds